Honeykoradiya2510/lempel-ziv/README.md

-Algorithm: Lempel-Ziv
+Algorithm: Lempel-Ziv <br>
-Programming Files: compression.py and decompression.py
+Programming Files: compression.py and decompression.py <br>
-Input File: sample.txt
+Input File: sample.txt <br>
-Programming language: Python 3.6
+Programming language: Python 3.6 <br>
-Software Used: Spyder
+Software Used: Spyder <br>
-Output of compression.py: sample.lzw
+Output of compression.py: sample.lzw <br>
-Output of decompression.py: sample_decoded.txt
+Output of decompression.py: sample_decoded.txt <br>

 Compression: The input file is compressed using the compression.py file.
 The size of sample input file is 73kb and the output i.e,compressed file(sample.lzw) is of 24kb.
 The data we get in the compressed file are the ascii values of the original data.
 The compressed file generated is in non-readable format.